kinshuk-h/DataThon-2023-IISc/README.md

 ## Submission Guidelines

-Pariticipants are required to submit the following information over a Google Form (link will be shared soon):
+Pariticipants are required to submit the following information over a Google Form ([link (active)](https://forms.gle/kirDf4rBtBhxkXDV9)):

 1. Details of the team.
 2. A brief description of the solution proposed for solving the problem (as a 1-2 page PDF).